 AWARE: Economic and Regenerative Sustainability

-MAKECanada™ will launch this fall with the 2020 Design Challenge, a design program created for the GBC students of today, the designers of tomorrow.
-Supported by state-of-the-art material fabricators, manufacturers, cutting-edge technology, and industry-leading mentors, MAKECanada™ invites students to innovate solutions to answer Canada’s need for pandemic-responsive wearables, creating MEANINGFUL clothing with purpose.
+MAKECanada™ is launching the second annual Design Challenge (2021/22) this winter as a design program created for the GBC students of today, the designers of tomorrow.
+Supported by state-of-the-art material fabricators, manufacturers, cutting-edge technology, and industry-leading mentors, MAKECanada™ invites students to innovate solutions to answer Canada’s need for MEANINGFUL clothing, accessories, and jewellery with purpose.

-MAKECanada™ will be the KEY disruption crucial to driving positive change that will inspire and empower our future designers, inviting innovative ranges of concept clothing for our current and future realities, to address the fashion solutions required while society re-sets and recovers from the COVID-19 pandemic.
+MAKECanada™ will be the KEY disruption crucial to driving positive change that will inspire and empower our future designers, inviting innovative ranges of concept clothing, accessories and jewellery for our current and future realities, to address local and international challenges in fashion.

-As the world works together through the COVID19 pandemic, the global need for innovative protective clothing and accessories presents an unparalleled opportunity for Canada to demonstrate our skill and expertise.
+The global need for innovative clothing, accessories, and jewellery presents an unparalleled opportunity for Canada to demonstrate our skill and expertise.
 Now is the time for Canada to step into the lead and showcase our own country the skills, passion and creativity we possess right here at home.
 MAKECanada™ will help Canada Rebuild, Regenerate and Reshore our Fashion Community by providing the meaningful, aware, key essentials as the cornerstones of a vital Made in Canada label.